Yusuffrih/FrihGAA/README.md

 **As the site owner, I would like:**
 * Access the admin section of the site
 * To Create, Read, Update and Delete items in the database from a centralised location through the admin app
-* Club members to be able to easily purchase Membership via the site
+* Club members to be able to easily contact the club via the site's contact form
 * To sell club merchandise through the site
-* Customers to be able to rate and review the merchandise so I know the popular items
 * Give the club a professional look and feel to attract new members
-* To provide information to club members and the public about matches the club will be involved in

 ### User Stories
 **As a user, I want to:**